Password Threat Assessment

 - Read an unencrypted password that is hard-coded in the software.

 - Read an unencrypted password from a computer's swapped-out code page.

 - Read a password from a program's event log.

 - Read a password from an extended Microsoft Active Directory directory service schema that has objects that contain a plaintext password.

 - Run a debugger on a program that requires a password.

 - Guess a password.
 Any of several techniques might be used.
-For example, the attacker might know some personal information about a user and try to guess a password from that information (for example, a spouse's or child's name).
+For example, the attacker might know some personal information about a user and try to guess a password from that information (for example, the name of a spouse/partner or child).
 Or, a brute-force method might be tried, where all combinations of letters, numbers, and punctuation are tried (only feasible where short passwords are used).